DataONEorg/dataone-web/content/learning/training.md

       by request.
   - template: markdown
     style: warning
-    content: " :warning: Due to COVID-19 *in-person* training is currently postponed.
+    content: "Due to COVID-19 our training has moved from in-person to an immersive remote environment"
-      Remote training is coming soon."
   button:
     template: 'button'
     type: external website